voiceflow/runtime-client-js/README.md

 A typical pattern for handling a Voiceflow app's response is to use a higher-order function (e.g. `map`) to invoke a callback on each trace in `Context.trace`.

 Unfortunately, there are many types of traces, each with their own unique attributes.
-If we wanted to process the entire list of traces, we would need boilerplate logic, such as `switch` statements, to distinguish between different traces and call the appropriate handler.
+If we wanted to process the entire list of traces, we would need boilerplate checking logic to call the appropriate handler for a given trace type.

 The SDK exposes a utility called `makeTraceProcessor` which allows you to quickly define a **trace processor** function, which can be passed as a callback of a higher-order function (see below).

 **Arguments:**

 - `handlerMap` - `object` -  An object whose keys are `TraceType`s (e.g. speak` for `SpeakTraces), and whose values are handlers for that trace type.
 Some examples of `TraceType`s and their (simplified) expected handler signatures are listed below.
 For the full list of available trace types and complete handler signatures, see the API Reference.
-  - `speak`- `(message) => any`  - A `SpeakTrace` handler receives the `message`, which is simply the Voiceflow app's response to any user interaction.
+  - `speak`- `(message) => any`  - A `SpeakTrace` handler receives a `message`, which is simply the Voiceflow app's "actual" response to the user interaction.
-  - `debug - (message) => any` - A `DebugTrace` handler receives a debug `message` that illustrates how the Voiceflow runtime is evaluating the input and executing its control flow.
+  - `debug - (message) => any` - A `DebugTrace` handler receives a debug `message` that illustrates control flow of the Voiceflow app.

 **Returns:**